Gannet

 Gannets are seabirds comprising the genus Morus in the family Sulidae, closely related to boobies.
 They are known as 'solan' or 'solan goose' in Scotland.
 A common misconception is that the Scottish name is 'guga' but this is the Gaelic name referring to the chicks only.

 Gannets are large white birds with yellowish heads, black-tipped wings and long bills.
 Northern gannets are the largest seabirds in the North Atlantic, having a wingspan of up to 2 m.
 The other two species occur in the temperate seas around southern Africa, southern Australia, and New Zealand.

 Etymology

-"Gannet" is derived from Old English ganot, meaning "gander."
+"Gannet" is derived from Old English ganot, meaning 'gander'.
+Additionally, the Spanish name for the bird family, alcatraz, is the namesake of Alcatraz Federal Penitentiary in San Francisco.

 Taxonomy

-Morus is derived from Ancient Greek μωρός moros "stupid" or "foolish" due to lack of fear shown by breeding gannets and boobies, allowing them to be easily killed.
+Morus is derived from Ancient Greek μωρός (moros; 'stupid, foolish') due to a lack of fear shown by breeding gannets and boobies, allowing them to be easily killed.

 Behaviour

 Hunting

 Gannets hunt fish by diving into the sea from a height of 30 m and pursuing their prey underwater, and have a number of adaptations: